 One of the most well-known video game series got a fantastic reboot in 2013.
 The first two installments, Tomb Raider and Rise of the Tomb Raider, were written by Rhianna Pratchett.
 The games feature the lead character Lara Croft.
 When Tomb Raider was first released in 1996, the notion of a female protagonist was revolutionary, and not something the publisher accepted without a fight.

-Today female characters and especially protagonists are a lot more common in games.
+Today female characters and especially protagonists are more common in games.
 But some publishers are still under the impression, that “women don’t sell.”
 Most recently voiced by the wretched management of Ubisoft.
-The Ubisoft “management men” are truly a disgusting lot.
+The games industry “executive and management men” are truly a disgusting lot.

 The Last of Us

-The Last of Us Part I but especially Part II tell deep stories.
+The Last of Us Part I and especially Part II tell deep stories.
 PTSD and loss of loved ones lead to a never-ending spiral of blinding revenge.
 Not only do the characters commit unforgivable acts, but the player is also forced to go with them and learn all sides of the story.
-Eye-opening indeed.
+An eye-opening experience.

-Homosexuality has become a widely accepted orientation, which is interesting since The Last of Us is set in a contemporary timeline.
+Homosexuality has become a widely accepted orientation; very interesting indeed because The Last of Us is set in a contemporary timeline.
 The transgender character Lev played by Ian Alexander is a welcome addition.
-Go watch season 3 of Star Trek: Discovery for the fantastic character Gray Tal, also played by Ian, and the non-binary Adira Tal, played by Blu del Barrio.
+Go watch season 3 of Star Trek: Discovery for the fantastic characters Gray Tal, also played by Ian, and the non-binary Adira Tal, played by Blu del Barrio.

 Life is Strange